Stockton and Darlington Railway: Cleveland iron ore

 In mid-1850, Henry Bolckow and John Vaughan discovered a seam of iron ore at Eston.
-They opened a mine, laid a branch line to the Middlesbrough & Redcar Railway and started hauling ironstone over the S&DR to their blast furnaces west of Bishop Auckland.
+They opened a mine, laid a branch line to the Middlesbrough and Redcar Railway and started hauling ironstone over the S&DR to their blast furnaces west of Bishop Auckland.
 By 1851, Derwent Iron had opened a mine in the area and began moving ironstone 54 mi to Consett, and the S&DR had paid the arrears on its debt and was able to pay a dividend the following year, albeit only 4 per cent; between 1849 and 1853 the traffic more than doubled.

 In 1852, the Leeds Northern Railway (LNR) built a line from Northallerton to a junction with the Stockton to Hartlepool line and a section of the route ran parallel to the S&DR alongside the Yarm to Stockton Road.
-The S&DR was originally on the east side of the road, but the LNR built its line with four tracks on the other side of the road, leasing two to the S&DR for a rental of 1s a year.
+The S&DR was originally on the east side of the road, but the LNR built its line with four tracks on the other side of the road, leasing two to the S&DR for a rental of 1 shilling a year.
 On 25 January 1853, the LNR and SD&R opened a joint station at Eaglescliffe with an island platform between the tracks, and one side was used by S&DR trains and the other by the LNR.
 Rather than allow trains to approach the platform line from either direction, the Board of Trade inspecting officer ruled that trains approaching on a line without a platform must first pass through and then reverse into the platform line.

-The Middlesbrough & Guisborough Railway, with two branches into the iron-rich hills, was approved by Parliament on 17 June 1852; Pease had to guarantee dividends to raise the finance needed.
+The Middlesbrough and Guisborough Railway, with two branches into the iron-rich hills, was approved by Parliament in the Middlesbrough and Guisborough Railway Act 1852 (15 & 16 Vict. c. lxxiii) on 17 June 1852; Pease had to guarantee dividends to raise the finance needed.
 The 9+1/2 mi single-track railway was worked by the S&DR, and opened to minerals on 11 November 1853 and passengers on 25 February 1854.
 With electric telegraph installed between stations, passenger trains were not permitted to leave a station until confirmation had been received that the line was clear.